CMU-313/CMU-313.github.io/docs/projects/P5/1_projectcheck.md

 - [A list of beginner friendly projects](https://github.com/MunGell/awesome-for-beginners)
 - [Apache projects](http://www.apache.org/)
 - [Mozilla projects](https://firefox-source-docs.mozilla.org/contributing/contributing_to_mozilla.html)
+- You may also check the other sheets in the **[Public Project Selection Spreadsheet](https://docs.google.com/spreadsheets/d/1IokRZCYi2j8McCQ9BZQPeTp1yY6PZ4psq2D24rPU7N0/edit?gid=1777881413#gid=1777881413)** which will include Projects and whether they were merged into main.

 You may want to consider any open-source projects you have used before, or are interested in using in the future!